 The reproduction of snails is a very interesting process to say the least.
 They also have an act unique to them where they shoot each other with a dart!

 The digestive mechanism of the land snails is a simpler version of humans.
 The scrapes of food that enter their mouth is going to their stomach.
 After being processed, the waste is exiting the anus.
 This is, to simply put it, the snail poop.

 The snail’s heart is located in the heart bag and it has two chambers.
 The heart, like in other animals and in the human body, is responsible for keeping the blood circulating between the organs.
+(Yes, snails have blood)

 The heart bag has another part.
 It helps the snail dispose of material that the snail cannot digest.